6.20. Pragmas

 • It is useful for GHC to optimise the definition of an INLINE function f just like any other non-INLINE function, in case the non-inlined version of f is ultimately called.
 But we don’t want to inline the optimised version of f; a major reason for INLINE pragmas is to expose functions in f's RHS that have rewrite rules, and it’s no good if those functions have been optimised away.

-So GHC guarantees to inline precisely the code that you wrote, no more and no less.
-It does this by capturing a copy of the definition of the function to use for inlining (we call this the “inline-RHS”), which it leaves untouched, while optimising the ordinarily RHS as usual.
+So GHC guarantees to behave precisely as if it inlined the code that you wrote.
+It does this by capturing a copy of the definition of the function to use for inlining (we call this the “inline-RHS”), which it only optimizes in ways which don’t break this promise.
+For example if inlining is explicitly delayed through phase control GHC will apply optimizations which happen before the INLINE pragma becomes active to the inline-RHS while optimising the ordinarily RHS as usual.
 For externally-visible functions the inline-RHS (not the optimised RHS) is recorded in the interface file.

 • An INLINE function is not worker/wrappered by strictness analysis.
 It’s going to be inlined wholesale instead.